Add historical imagery to a map

 A good control point is a point that can be confidently and precisely located on both images.

-- Locate that point on the PAMAP_reference_image.tif image.
+3. Locate the point on the PAMAP_reference_image.tif image.

-- In the Contents pane, turn Historical_image.tif on, and verify on the map if you can confidently find the same feature.
+4. In the Contents pane, turn Historical_image.tif on.
+On the map, confirm that you can confidently find the same feature.

-You may have to pan and zoom to find it, as the two images are only approximately coregistered at this step.
+You may have to pan and zoom to find the point, as the two images are only approximately coregistered at this step.

 To add the control point, you'll first click the location on the source layer (the historical photo), and then click the corresponding location on the target layer (the reference image).
 These locations are called the From and To points.